What Splunk Taught Me About Building Products

 Those years shaped everything about how I build products today.

 As an SE, I gave hundreds of demos.
-The ones that closed deals were not the ones with the fanciest slides.
+The ones that closed deals weren't the ones with the fanciest slides.
 They were the ones where I said:

 "Tell me about your biggest pain point right now."

 This is the same principle behind WickedFile.
-We do not do generic demos.
-We pull a shop's actual data and show them exactly where they are losing money.
-It's not a feature tour , it's a mirror.
+We don't do generic demos.
+We pull a shop's actual data and show them exactly where they're losing money.
+It's not a feature tour.
+It's a mirror.

 When I was asked to build the COE SE team, I had zero direct reports and no playbook.
 Within four months, we had 22 people across two continents.

-The key was building systems that made good people great, rather than relying on a few rockstars:
+The key was building systems that made good people great, instead of relying on a few rockstars:

 - Standardized onboarding that cut ramp time by 50%